Philadelphia Gears Up For Unprecedented Attention To Its Vote Count

 And there are 12 high-speed scanners that process 32,000 ballots an hour.

-"Historically, we had to do it all by hand with a scanner gun — individual people sitting at a desk beep-beeping every envelope in," says Lisa Deeley, the chair of the Philadelphia City Commissioners Office.
+"Historically, we had to do it all by hand with a scanner gun — individual people sitting at a desk beep-beeping every envelope in," said Lisa Deeley, the chair of the Philadelphia City Commissioners Office.

 Deeley won't predict when counting will be finished; state officials say they expect most results will be tallied by Friday.